JamesHeinrich/getID3/readme.txt

 -----------------------------------
 http://www.getid3.org/phpBB3/viewtopic.php?t=25

+* PZ TagEditor v4.53.408 has been known to insert ID3v2.3 frames into an existing ID3v2.2 tag which, of course, breaks things
 * Windows Media Player (up to v11) and iTunes (up to v10+) do not correctly handle ID3v2.3 tags with UTF-16BE+BOM encoding (they assume the data is UTF-16LE+BOM and either